 Household income quartiles

 Households form the common 'economic unit' in our society.
 Household Income is one of the most important indicators of socio-economic status.
-With other data sources, such as Educational Qualifications and Occupation, it helps to reveal Old Toongabbie's socio-economic status and economic opportunities.
+With other data sources, such as Qualifications and Occupation, it helps to reveal Old Toongabbie's socio-economic status and economic opportunities.
 Household income levels are not comparable over time because of the influences of economic change such as wage level fluctuations and inflation.
 The income quartile method is a powerful and objective way of looking at income data and in particular, how it is changing.

 A detailed explanation of how Household Income quartiles are calculated and interpreted is available in specific data notes.